Dangerously in Love: Accolades

+Rankings

 Commercial performance

 In the United States, Dangerously in Love debuted atop the Billboard 200 chart dated July 12, 2003, with first-week sales of 317,000 copies according to Nielsen SoundScan.
 Although its first-week sales failed to match those of Survivor (2001), which sold 663,000 copies, Beyoncé registered the highest single-week sales among Destiny's Child members' solo albums: Kelly Rowland's Simply Deep sold 77,000 copies in its first week, while Michelle Williams' Heart to Yours sold 17,000 copies in its strongest week.
-Beyoncé became the first female artist and the fifth artist ever to simultaneously top both the single–with "Crazy in Love"–and album charts in the US and the United Kingdom, following the Beatles, Simon & Garfunkel, Rod Stewart and Men at Work.
+Beyoncé became the first female artist and the fifth artist ever to simultaneously top both the single–with "Crazy in Love"–and album charts in the United States and the United Kingdom, following the Beatles, Simon & Garfunkel, Rod Stewart and Men at Work.
 In its second week, the album registered a 42-percent sales decrease to 183,000 copies, descending to number two behind Ashanti's Chapter II.
 It remained behind Chapter II at number two in its third week, selling 132,000 copies.
 The album has been certified sextuple platinum by the Recording Industry Association of America (RIAA).
-It remains Beyoncé's best-selling album in the country to date, with cumulative sales of five million copies as of June 2016.
-In Canada, the album debuted atop the Canadian Albums Chart, spending a total of 13 weeks charting.
-It has since been certified triple platinum by Music Canada.
+It remains Beyoncé's best-selling album in the country to date, with cumulative sales of over five million copies as of December 2015.
+In Canada, the album debuted atop the Canadian Albums Chart and has since been certified triple platinum by Music Canada.

 Across Europe, Dangerously in Love reached the summit in Germany, Greece, Iceland, Ireland and Norway, also peaking atop the European Top 100 Albums.
 In November 2003, it was certified platinum by the International Federation of the Phonographic Industry (IFPI) for sales of one million copies across Europe.
 By July 2011, the album had sold over 1,143,000 copies in the UK, being certified quadruple platinum by the British Phonographic Industry (BPI).
 In Australia, the album debuted at number three on the ARIA Top 100 Albums, ascending to its peak at number two the following week.
 It eventually went on to be certified triple platinum by the Australian Recording Industry Association (ARIA).
 In New Zealand, the album debuted at number 14, peaking at number eight in its second week.
 It was later certified platinum by the Recording Industry Association of New Zealand (RIANZ).
 In Japan, the album peaked at number 12 on the Oricon Albums Chart, being certified gold by the Recording Industry Association of Japan (RIAJ).
 As of 2011, Dangerously in Love has sold over 11 million copies worldwide.